 DesignHammer analyzed ten competitors to assess their current SEO performance in comparison to Railinc's Search Engine Results Page (SERP) performance for relevant search keywords.
 The ten top-performing pages for each competitor were also analyzed with regards to the search terms most relevant to Railinc.
 DesignHammer identified twenty potentially relevant keywords for Railinc to include in current or future site content in order to boost SEO performance on the new website.

 Strategic Website Plan

-After close collaboration with the Railinc team, DesignHammer recommended that Railinc create two separate websites to effectively reach the distinct industry and commercial audiences without diluting the message to either audience.
+After close collaboration with the Railinc team, DesignHammer recommended that Railinc create two separate websites to effectively reach the distinct Industry and Commercial audiences without diluting the message to either audience.
 This approach would allow for Railinc to target the specific messaging required to successfully deliver the value proposition to each audience.
 DesignHammer also recommended specific website content based upon user input and strategic direction rather than “what was on the old website.”
-As card sorting data revealed the confusing nature of the information architecture on the existing site, DesignHammer proposed a simplified architecture structure to make content more quickly discoverable and intuitive on the new website.
+As card sorting data revealed the confusing nature of the information architecture on the existing site, DesignHammer proposed a simplified architecture structure to make content easily discoverable and intuitive on the new website.
 Finally, quantifiable success metrics were identified in order to measure the success of the two new websites in comparison to the ineffective existing website.